- Brandon, CCAF AAS to BAS

 Resources for Military Students

-For more information about the services available to Military students including Military Program Sites such as Mountain Home and Gowen Field, testing centers, information about obtaining your transcripts from the office of Joint Services Transcripts, and much more, visit the Military Programs website.
+For more information about the services available to Military students including testing centers, information about obtaining your transcripts from the office of Joint Services Transcripts, and much more, visit the Boise State Flex Website and explore the Military locations pages, Mountain Home Air Force Base and Gowen Field.

 Visit the Boise State Veteran Services Center website for more information about procedures relevant to all education benefits provided through the Department of Veterans Affairs.
 They can help you make the transition from the military to university life and use any GI Bill ®VA educational benefits for which you’re eligible.